GET TO KNOW US

 The decision was made In December 2018 for the production to be moved to an industrial unit in Croydon (South London.)
-This also meant that they could upgrade their roasting equipment, adding a 30Kg Petroncini roaster to the 5Kg F.I.M.T. (which is still in use for roasting very small batches of beans.)
-This arrived in March 2019 along with a new coffee destoner machine and storing tanks.
+This also meant that we could upgrade our roasting equipment, adding a 30Kg Petroncini roaster to the 5Kg F.I.M.T. (which is still in use for roasting very small batches of beans.)
+The new roaster arrived in March 2019 along with a new coffee destoner machine and storing tanks.
 This allows them to roast in larger more consistently roasted quantities of beans-To you, and I, that means even more delicious cups of coffee!

 This change of location now means that 80 Stone have greater space for their corporate training sessions.
 Offering more regular and intensive training courses to make sure that all baristas can make the best cups of coffee possible.